he-dev/SmartConfig/README.md

 MonitorSize.Height | 768
 ```

-It is important that the we define the right type of the setting so that **SmartConfig** can already verify its value and we don't have to do it later ourselfs.
+It is important that we define the right type of the setting so that **SmartConfig** can already verify its value and type and we don't have to do it later ourselfs.

 If we wanted to define other primes we could add such a setting to the database and **SmartConfig** would take its value then.
 We just need to use a json format in this case because it handles such types as lists, arrays and other more complex types.
 This is why we added the `ObjectConverterAttribute` to the field.